werckme/werckmeister/README.md

 # Player
 run `./sheetp asheetfile.sheet`.
 There are several optional arguments:
-- `--watch` -> detect changes on the related sheet files and recompile on the fly
+- `--watch` -> on the fly change detection/recompile
 - `--begin` -> start from a specific quarter position
 - `--loop` -> play as loop
 - `--list` -> lists your detected MIDI devices